rybang/CSVDML/Readme.txt

 1. The codes take the "breast" as an example.
 2. Download the Libsvm Toolbox, complie it and addpath to the matlab workspace
 3. To test the CSV-DML classifier, run demo.m

+Please acknowledge the use of our code with a citation:

+Yibang Ruan, Yanshan Xiao, Zhifeng Hao and Bo Liu, "A Convex Model for Support Vector Distance Metric Learning", IEEE Trans. on Neural Networks and Learning Systems, 2021.

 Contact: ruanyibang@gmail.com